Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 boiled veggies on the strainer to remove the excess water for making vegetable chop recipe bengali style or vegetable chop oriya recipe with the veggies

-• Keep the boiled vegetables under the running fan for 15 mins or keep it in the refrigerator to dry up the water from the boiled veggies. (explained in tips)
+• Keep the vegetables under the running fan for 15 mins or keep it in the refrigerator to dry up the water. (explained in tips)

-Now, take a pan, add cumin seeds, coriander seeds, fennel seeds, green cardamom, cloves, peppercorns, bay leaf, and dry red chillies and dry roast it till the aroma comes from the spices.
+• Take a pan, add cumin seeds, coriander seeds, fennel seeds, green cardamom, cloves, peppercorns, bay leaf, and dry red chillies.

 veg chop masala recipe ingredient for making vegetable chops recipe